 - 3 points on all other eligible purchases

-Still, the Hilton Honors Card from American Express brings meaningful benefits to Hilton guests.
-The card includes a complimentary upgrade to Hilton Honors Silver status — good for late checkouts, the opportunity to earn a fifth night free on your stays, and other benefits.
-It also offers the opportunity to achieve Gold status — which adds complimentary breakfasts to all the Silver benefits — if you spend $20,000 on eligible purchases within a calendar year.
+Still, the Hilton Honors American Express Card brings meaningful perks to Hilton guests.
+The card includes complimentary Hilton Honors Silver status — good for late checkouts, the opportunity to earn a fifth night free on rewards bookings, and other benefits.
+It also offers the opportunity to achieve Gold status if you spend $20,000 on eligible purchases within a calendar year.

-In addition, there are no foreign transaction fees, which could be especially helpful if you use the card to pay for hotels outside of the United States.
+In addition, there are no foreign transaction fees, which could be especially helpful if you use the card during trips outside of the United States.

-Get more details in our review of the Hilton Honors Card from American Express.
+Get more details in our review of the Hilton Honors American Express Card.

-Here’s why: The Capital One® VentureOne® Rewards Credit Card is a nice option for the traveler who wants to make their upcoming travel plans go further with a large sign-up bonus.
+Here’s why: The Bank of America® Travel Rewards credit card is a nice option for those who want to make their upcoming travel plans go further with a solid sign-up bonus.

 Travel cards with no annual fee typically don’t offer the huge sign-up bonuses of pricier rewards cards, but there is still value to be had in this area.

-The Capital One® VentureOne® Rewards Credit Card currently earns 20,000 bonus miles when you spend $1,000 on purchases within your first 3 months from account opening.
-That’s both a meaningful boost — a $200 value by our estimation — and an attainable bonus in terms of the required spending level.
+With the Bank of America® Travel Rewards credit card, you earn 25,000 bonus points when you spend $1,000 on purchases within your first 90 days from account opening.
+That’s both a meaningful boost — a potential $250 value — and an attainable bonus in terms of the required spending level.

-The card earns a flat rate of 1.25 miles per $1 spent on purchases, so the sign-up bonus is equivalent to $16,000 worth of purchases at the standard earning rate.
-And like the other cards on our list, it charges no foreign transaction fee.
+The card also earns a flat rate of 1.5 points per $1 spent on purchases.
+And like other cards on our list — its foreign transaction fee?
+None.

-Learn more about the Capital One® VentureOne® Rewards Credit Card.
+Read more in our review of the Capital One VentureOne Rewards Credit Card.